alain-treesong/amiga_coding_in_amos/snippet-005_vectorBalls/README.md

 ### How it works

 The 14 3D points of the pyramid are simply rotated and projected on the xe,ye 2d coordinates.
-To gain some speed, a trick is used : the 3d z coordinated are kept in an array.
+To gain some speed, a trick is used : the 3d z coordinates are kept in an array.
 Then "sort" instruction of Amos is used to quick sort the Z allowing to display the balls in the accurate order (the farthest first).
 To keep a link between the index of a ball and its z coordinates, the index is add to the z value after have multipling this value by 16 in order that the addition of the index not to influe the sort.
 A sort algo can be implemented in Amos but it will slower.

 We can change the value of cz to increase the size of the pyramid on the screen.

-The same vector balls algo has been used in our demo : New Impact (https://www.youtube.com/watch?v=tmOpooW1b8I&ab_channel=AlainTreesong)
+The same vector balls algo has been used in our demo : New Impact https://www.pouet.net/prod.php?which=88383

 ### It can be optimized (of course !)